What is Kundalini Yoga?

 This "buffer zone" of the mind can be developed through yoga and meditation.
-And with the advent of computers and the rise of the knowledge based economy, many of us are sedentary for hours at a time.
+Furthermore, with the rise of the knowledge based economy, many of us are sedentary for hours at a time.

 Yoga is the best form of exercise for maintaining health as it rebuilds the body through stretching and strengthening exercises.
 Through the practice of Yoga and Meditation, even for a very short period of time, major improvements in physical health and mental clarity are possible.
 It is also a lot of fun.